john-t-white/StaticDotNet.ArgumentValidation/docs/README.md

 All of the methods allow for the value, name of the argument and a message if you don't want to use the default exception message.
 If you are using c# 10, the [CallerArgumentExpressionAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerargumentexpressionattribute) is supported and you don't need to supply the argument name.

-Also, none of the validations will ever require you to cast the argument back to your specific type.
+None of the validations will ever require you to cast the argument back to your specific type.
 For example, if you have your own class that implements IList\<T\>, you shouldn't have to cast it back to your type after validating.

+Uknown types are also fully supported.
+So if your class has a generic type that could be either a class or a struct, this library fully supports that.

 ## IsNotNull